 Being nice requires that we stop obsessing about ourselves and turn our focus to other people.
 We need to consider their feelings and needs.
 When we do that, we automatically will choose to be nice.
 We will choose the kind response, no matter what the situation.

-We should all choose to be nice.
-We should choose to be kind.
+We should all choose to be nice and kind, no matter what the circumstances.
 Of course, those aren’t always easy choices to make.
 But in the end, when we look back on our lives, we will be grateful for all the times that we made the choice to be nice.